Need Professional Biohazard Cleanup In The Pittsburgh, PA Area?

 Odors from blood and bodily fluids can permeate an entire house and all of its belongings.
 Special equipment may be needed to break down the odor-causing molecules and to restore the home to its original condition.

 Steri-Clean has been a leader in trauma and biohazard cleaning services since 1995.
 Our Biohazard Remediation Technicians are trained, experienced, compassionate, professional, and empathetic.

-Steri-Clean’s Industry-Leading Blood Removal and Blood Cleanup Procedures Conform to Local, State and Federal Standards.
+Steri-Clean Pittsburgh's Industry-Leading Blood Removal and Blood Cleanup Procedures Conform to Local, State, and Federal Standards.

 It starts with you leaving the scene until the professionals have done their job.
 The loss is traumatic enough without you having to relive it during the cleanup.
-Steri-Clean isolates the spill, removes the risk, disinfects the affected area, and disposes of biohazards through a third party regulated medical waste disposal company, and coordinates everything with your insurance company.
+Steri-Clean isolates the spill removes the risk, disinfects the affected area, disposes of biohazards through a third-party regulated medical waste disposal company, and coordinates everything with your insurance company.
 Most traumatic events involving a blood spill are covered by insurance.
-This includes a suicide, crime scene, unattended or undiscovered death, and accidents: residential, commercial, and industrial.
+This includes suicide, crime scene, unattended or undiscovered death, and accidents: residential, commercial, and industrial.

 The most common communicable diseases are hepatitis, HIV, C-DIFF, MRSA, and influenza.
 Infectious diseases can be airborne or transmitted through open wounds and soft tissue.
 Some viruses and bacteria can remain viable on surfaces for months.

 When blood sits on a surface, it seeks the lowest point.
 This means it penetrates carpeting, padding, and subflooring whether concrete or wood.
 Cleaning the surface alone is not enough.
 The dangers will remain in the underlayers as will the odors.